 India has primarily been a television set household.
 For as long as one can remember, the television set was somewhat the nucleus of a family.
 Members of the family would crowd in front of a television and watch shows even if they were not of their choice.
 When was the last time you remember turning on a television to watch something?
 How many Channels do you subscribe every month?
 It is ironic that we pay for 150 channels even though none of us spend more than 10 minutes watching one channel.
 However, what one demands today is to watch only favorite programs at preferable times.
 To make things easier, this is what OTT offers: Over- the top delivery of television channels.

 Today, OTT is the unusual alternative which is rising and bringing television entertainment to screens in people’s pockets.
 In this age of technological development, the consumers have become more conscious about the price they pay for services.
 OTT brings film and TV content via the Internet, without requiring people to subscribe to TV cable services.
-OTT is taking over the Indian entertainment market massively in this very decade.
+OTT platforms in India are taking over the Indian entertainment market massively in this very decade.

 According to the latest FICCI-KPMG report (2017), “urban consumers have been early adopters of video, especially in the age group of 15-34, which constitutes 70-75% of the total internet base.”